Visa Traveler

 “You are likely to be refused unless the circumstances of your application change”

 If your circumstances haven’t changed since your previous UK visa refusal, your visa may be refused again.
-Multiple visa refusals can lead to blacklisting and permanent ban.
-It’s wise to not apply at all than dealing with a visa refusal again.
+Multiple visa refusals can lead to blacklisting and a permanent ban.
+It’s wise not to apply at all rather than dealing with a visa refusal again.

 Reapply for your UK visa only if there is a considerable change in your circumstances.